ToxicFrog/doom-mods/libtooltipmenu/README.md

 ### Loading the library

-The library provides `TF_TooltipOptionMenu`, a drop-in replacement for gzDoom's `OptionMenu`, which you can load with the `class` directive in your MENUDEF:
+The library provides `TF_TooltipOptionMenu` and `TF_TooltipListMenu`, drop-in replacements for gzDoom's `OptionMenu` and `ListMenu`, which you can load with the `class` directive in your MENUDEF:

 ```
+ListMenu "KittenMainMenu"
+{
+  class TF_TooltipListMenu
+  ...
+}

 OptionMenu "KittenOptions"
 {
-  class `TF_TooltipOptionMenu`
+  class TF_TooltipOptionMenu
   ...
 }
 ```

-If you do nothing else, this will behave like a normal `OptionMenu`; you must use the `Tooltip` menuentry type to add tooltips.
+If you do nothing else, these will behave like the built-in gzDoom menu types; you must use the `Tooltip` menuentry type to add tooltips.

 ### Adding tooltips